tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ When you take necrotic damage, roll a save.
 If you succeed, instead of taking damage, heal that amount instead.

 **Quirk:** Disdainful of those who can’t stand up for themselves.

 ---

+#### Cestus of Champions

+These spiked gauntlets are light onehanded magic weapons, but you can still wield and hold items while wearing them.
+When you roll a natural 2 or 13 with a melee attack while not fighting with two weapons, you can make a basic melee attack as a free action.

+**Quirk:** Seeks the approval of others.

+---